List of international ice hockey competitions featuring NHL players

-The following is a list of international ice hockey competitions where National Hockey League players have been able to participate.
-Most of these competitions were arranged by the NHL or NHLPA.
+The following is a list of international ice hockey competitions where National Hockey League (NHL) players have been able to participate.
+Most of these competitions were arranged by the NHL or its union, the NHLPA.
 There have been 14 full international tournaments where it was possible for all NHL players to participate since the 1976 Canada Cup, dubbed as the first real World Championship.
-There are 5 Canada Cups, 3 World Cups of Hockey, 5 Winter Olympics and 2005 IIHF World Championship.
-Canada won 9 tournaments.
-Czech Republic won twice.
-USA, Sweden and Soviet Union each won once.
+There are 5 Canada Cups, 3 World Cups of Hockey, 5 Winter Olympics, 1 Four Nations Face-Off tournament and many players have played in the annual IIHF World Championships.

+National team competitions

 Summit Series

 The Summit Series was an eight-game challenge series between the Soviet National Team and a Canadian professional team.

 In the 1972 Summit Series, the Canadian team was made up of NHL hockey players.
 No World Hockey Association players were included in the event.
 Two years later, Canadian WHA players competed in the 1974 Summit Series and were defeated by the Soviets.
 No active NHL players participated in the series; there were however, some former NHLers that played for the WHA-composed Canadian team in the series.